bitrise-io/devcenter/_articles/en/troubleshooting/no-activity-summaries-found-for-test-with-danger.md

 - testing
 title: No activity summaries found for test with Danger
 redirect_from: []
-summary: Xcov, by default, for the results bundle in its default location, not at `$BITRISE_XCRESULT_PATH`.
+description: Xcov, by default, for the results bundle in its default location, not at `$BITRISE_XCRESULT_PATH`.
 Because of this your build will fail when using those tools.
 You need to configure them to look for the bundle in the location set by the Env Var.